CameronBoudreau/flipping-out/README.md

 #**Flipping Out**

-Simulates coin flips at different intervals and records data on a graph.
+Simulates coin flips at different intervals and records data on a number of graphs.
+These include simple plots, scatter plots, and logarithmic x scale.